 Lyme disease is the fastest-growing vector-borne disease in the United States today.
-The CDC estimates that there are over 329,000 NEW cases of Lyme disease annually.
+There are over 400,000 NEW cases of Lyme disease annually.
 This is more than malaria, West Nile virus, and HIV/Aids combined.
 Currently, there is NO reliable diagnostic for Lyme disease and—unless it is caught early—Lyme can evolve into a chronic condition spreading to the joints, heart, nervous system and brain, leading to paralysis and death.

 Studies show that school-age children are particularly susceptible to contracting Lyme due to their relative stature (being closer to the ground), and activities that involve playing or interacting with flora and fauna.